inkVerb/rgb/README.md

 ## What is this?

+The video was made entirely using Ubuntu.

-This folder/repo contains scripts and libraries to composite and fill the folders with number-ordered .png files for conversion to video.
+This repo contains Bash scripts, libraries, and Ubuntu terminal commands to composite and fill the folders with number-ordered .png files for conversion to video.

 Look inside every script to see what is going on.
-The most-detailed explanation script is `copyrgbtomovcount`.
+The script with the most-detailed explanation is `copyrgbtomovcount`.

+Here's how to do it...

-## Install any dependencies for this project
+## I. Install any dependencies for this project

 `sudo apt install octave ffmpeg imagemagick git kdenlive`

-## Clone the Repo
+## II.
+Clone the Repo

 `git clone https://github.com/inkVerb/rgb`

-## Make sure you are working inside the folder
+## III.
+Make sure you are working inside the folder

 `cd rgb`

-## Play with the bubble wrap
+## IV.
+Play with the bubble wrap

 `chmod +x install`

 `./install`

-## Create the solid color images using Octave
+## V. Create the solid color images using Octave

 1. Open Octave from your desktop menu.